AqwamCreates/DataPredict/docs/Overview/UsingModelChecker.md

 It is important for us to check the accuracy of our model.
-Hence, in this tutorial we will show you on how to check your model's accuracy.
+Hence, in this tutorial we will show you on how to check your model's test and validation costs.

 # Getting Started